littensy/charm/README.md

 **Charm** is an atomic state management library inspired by [Jotai](https://jotai.org) and [Nanostores](https://github.com/nanostores/nanostores).
 Store your immutable state in atoms, and write intuitive functions that read, write, and subscribe to state.

+See an example of Charm's features in [this example repository](https://github.com/littensy/charm-example).

 ## 🍀 Features

 - ⚛️ **Manage state with _atoms_.** Decompose state into tiny, composable containers called _atoms_, as opposed to combining them into a single store.